-People can learn more and keep in touch with developments via NRE or Green Hive’s Facebook and website pages:
+People can learn more and keep in touch with developments via Green Hive’s Facebook and website pages:

 Green Hive tweets here